hjfs-denis/labs/Notes/Hibernate.md

     # Note :
-    1. First 3 points to establish hibernate (Similar to ApplicationContext in Spring)
+    1. First 3 points to establish hibernate (Similar to ApplicationContext in Spring) ~ We can use Spring annotaion instead of these 3 points and config.
+            Eg : @autowired - {Need to configure in Spring}
+                @Repository - {Need to mention this bean is specific for repo}

     2. Remaining points for db actions
+        ~ We can use Spring annotation instead of managing transaction Eg : @Transactional - {Need to configure in Spring}

     * Create the Session
         Eg : Session s = sessionfactory.openSession();